 The official definition of that term is “a ‘problem’ of wealthy people, which we all would like to have; having to decide between two wonderful things” (source)

 Clearly, the lyrics are about a failed romance that was getting serious enough to involve a ring and family members.
-And it is true that Taylor and her longtime boyfriend Joe Alwyn have flirted with but never committed to getting engaged.
+And it is true that Taylor and her former boyfriend Joe Alwyn had flirted with but never committed to getting engaged.

 But for once, this song is NOT about one of Taylor’s exes or Joe himself.